BeardyKing/Better_command_line_arguments/README.md

 <!-- Plugin description -->

 ### Info:
-Better command line arguments is a small plugin that manages CLion "program arguments" as a tree structures, This plugin is highly inspired by the Visual Studio plugin [SmartCommandlineArgs](https://github.com/MBulli/SmartCommandlineArgs)
+Better command line arguments is a CLion 2022.3.3+ plugin that manages your "program arguments" as a tree structures, this plugin is highly inspired by the Visual Studio plugin [SmartCommandlineArgs](https://github.com/MBulli/SmartCommandlineArgs)

 ### Warning:
 This plugin will write raw command line text to `workspace.xml` which is used by CLion to manage Configurations, be sure to validate that your `.idea` folder is ignored from public repositories.